One of the huge benefits of our version of The Spartacus Workout has been utilizing all three of our energy systems: Power, Strength, and Endurance.

 THE AFTER-BURN EFFECT

 This is my simple way of referring to the process known as Excess Post-Exercise Oxygen Consumption (EPOC).
 See why I like ‘After-Burn effect’ much better?
+This process is ultimately what we’re trying to attain from our workout.

 Fat loss is all about calorie expenditure, or the burn more than you take in philosophy.
 In the case of our energy system pathways Endurance training will burn more DURING the workout, and Strength & Power exercises, though, will burn considerably more calories following your workout.